-Linking Science & Literacy for All Learners is seeking teachers of 6th-8th grade Life Sciences, English Language Arts and Special Education for this exciting opportunity funded by a National Institutes of Health Science Education Partnership Award (NIH-SEPA).
-With partner teachers, we will:
+Linking Science & Literacy for All Learners partners with teachers of 6th-8th grade Life Sciences, English Language Arts and Special Education for this exciting opportunity funded by a National Institutes of Health Science Education Partnership Award (NIH-SEPA).
+With our partner teachers, we will:

 - Develop grade-level STEM multimodal text sets and linked inquiry activities that address NGSS and CCSS-ELA.RST standards,

 - Provide support for using the text sets and linked inquiry activities, with special attention to the needs of diverse learners.